 Construction of the Fremantle to Guildford railway began in 1879.
 During the next two years land was reclaimed from the river for construction of the line, which was opened on 1 March 1881.
 Hutchison: 139.

 The 1907 railway station.
-At least four of the six white swans were originally black (of course) and I can't imagine why they're not painted black again, as the building was only just renovated in the last few years.
+The six swans were made by Walter Burvill (1875-1924), a local plaster modeller.
+Their colour has varied, but it was decided at the 2007 restoration that white was the original, and therefore preferred colour.
 The station was closed during the period after the Court government closed the Perth-Fremantle line in 1979.
-It was opened again by the Burke government in 1983 after much community agitation, notably on the part of the Fremantle Society, which claims the survival of the station building as one of it successes.
+It was opened again by the Burke government in 1983 after much community agitation, notably on the part of the Fremantle Society, which claims the survival of the station building as one of it successes (cf. Davidson).

 Davidson, Ron & Dianne Davidson 2010, Fighting for Fremantle: The Fremantle Society Story, Fremantle Society: 73-74.

 Dowson, John 2003, Old Fremantle, UWAP: 45, 100, 180.

 Hutchison, David 2006, Fremantle Walks, Fremantle Arts Centre Press: 139-140.